-Here's what to do if you've noticed your washing machine shaking violently as it tries to spin.
+Here's what to do if you've noticed your washing machine shaking violently as it tries to spin, or how to fix a shake washing machine.
 And if your washer is acting up, here are 7 signs that you need a new washing machine.
 You can also save money by these 8 ways to ditch the clothes dryer and save energy.

 7 tips to make your washing machine last longer

 1. Clean it regularly — Believe it or not, your washing machine needs cleaning to keep it in tip-top shape.
 With residual water sitting in the drum after each cycle, it’s all too easy for mold and mildew to build up, particularly around the gasket if you have a front load washer.

 Your washer will also need descaling as part of the cleaning process, to get rid of any limescale which may have formed in the pipes.
 Cleaning doesn’t take long; if you need guidance on how to clean a washing machine, we’ve got you covered.
 We also recommend leaving the door and detergent drawer open after each cycle to help the drying process and prevent mold and mildew.

 2. Don’t overload it — While you should make the most use of the space within your washer, you don’t want to force the load in there.
 Overloading the drum will cause the appliance to work harder and can put unnecessary stress on the bearings.